lilianngweta/personal-website/index.md

 <img style="float: right; padding: 0px 0px 10px 10px;" class="portrait" src="picture.png" width="200px">

 I am a Computer Science PhD student at Rensselaer Polytechnic Institute (RPI) in Troy, New York advised by <a href="https://www.cs.rpi.edu/~gittea/">Prof. Alex Gittens</a>.
-My research interests are in the areas out-of-distribution (OOD) generalization, causal machine learning, and the applications of AI in solving real world problems.
+My research interests are in the areas of out-of-distribution (OOD) generalization, causal machine learning, and the applications of AI in solving real world problems.

 Before joining RPI, I worked as a research intern at Microsoft Research in Redmond, Washington in Summer 2018, where I implemented a robust and scalable video processing engine that performed real-time image classification and labeling using a state-of-the-art deep neural network, and measured its performance.
 I received my BS in Software Engineering from Barrett, The Honors College at Arizona State University.